Verilog vs VHDL: A Comprehensive Comparison

 VHDL Syntax

-The Ada programming language inspires VHDL syntax and is more verbose than Verilog.
-The primary building blocks of VHDL are entities and architectures, which define the behavior and structure of a digital system.
+VHDL syntax is inspired by the Ada programming language and is more verbose compared to Verilog.
+The primary building blocks of VHDL are entities and architectures, which together define the behavior and structure of a digital system.
 An entity describes the interface of a component, including its input and output ports, while an architecture defines the internal behavior and interconnections of the component.

 VHDL Data Types

-VHDL supports various arithmetic, relational, logical, and bitwise operators.
+VHDL supports a wide range of operators, including arithmetic, relational, logical, and bitwise operators.
 These operators enable designers to perform calculations, comparisons, and data manipulations within the language.

 entity and_gate is